getodk/web-forms/README.md

 ## Packages

+> [!NOTE]
+> Comprehensive usage and development instructions are coming soon!
+For now, you can see each packages README.
+Please be sure to run `yarn` commands from the project root.

 - [ui-vue](/packages/ui-vue): form-filling frontend built with Vue
 - [xforms-engine](/packages/xforms-engine): implementation of the [ODK XForms specification](https://getodk.github.io/xforms-spec/)
 - [xpath](/packages/xpath): XPath evaluator with ODK XForms extensions